Madonna fashion brands: Sales and earnings

 M by Madonna helped raise H&M's revenue in its first month, and an estimated 15% during its first year.
 The company stated: "The M by Madonna collection was present in all 1,300 stores and drove impressive revenue growth in the first 10 days after the launch.
 Notably the previous designer collections were typically only in 250 stores".
-Billboard reported that Madonna earned $4 million, and at least sales of her collection, which was broader than most, reached $20 million.
+Billboard reported that Madonna earned $4 million, and at least collection's sales—which was broader than most— reached $20 million.
 However, Pamela Church Gibson of the London College of Fashion wrote the clothes "were not particularly successful", while another editor commented it was "one of the less popular of H&M's designer collaborations".

 Her Macy's' 2010 line, Material Girl, was included as one of the reasons for the company's revenue jump compared to the previous year.
-Before the official launch, Madonna and Guy Oseary were already been paid $20 million for its 50 percent stake.
-MDNA Skin was well-received in Japan, and Madonna and Cristiano Ronaldo's enterprises, made Tsuyoshi Matsushita, the owner of MTG Co. a billionaire.
+Before the official launch, Madonna and Guy Oseary had already been paid $20 million for its 50 percent stake.
+MDNA Skin was well received in Japan upon its launch.
+Both Madonna and Cristiano Ronaldo's enterprises, made Tsuyoshi Matsushita, the owner of MTG Co. a billionaire.

 In 2012, according to some media reports, Madonna earned $60 million for her debut perfume, Truth or Dare and an estimated $10 million for her Material Girl clothing line and shoe line.
 According to Billboard, the footwear line sold out in London, with Helen Attwood from Selfridges referring as their "most commercially successful footwear pop-up" of the year up to July.
 This also prompted the company to call as "the most successful celebrity endorsement Selfridges has ever hosted".

 Accolades

-Madonna's fashion brands have earned some accolades, particularly her MDNA Skin brand.
-Commercials for MDNA Skin were awarded at the 2018 Shorty Awards, in Branded Content, and Cynopsis Short Form Video from Cynopsis Media.
-Products of MDNA Skin also received recognition from ceremonies such as AllureBeauty Awards, Marie Claire Hong Kong Beauty Awards, Prestige Hong Kong, Cosmopolitan Hong Kong Beauty Awards, Woman's Weekly Singapore, Her World, InStyle, and various Harper's Bazaars Beauty Awards.
+Madonna's fashion brands have earned some accolades, particularly her MDNA Skin line.
+Commercials for the MDNA Skin were awarded at the 2018 Shorty Awards, in Branded Content, and Cynopsis Short Form Video from Cynopsis Media.
+Products of MDNA Skin also received recognition from ceremonies such as AllureBeauty Awards, Marie Claire Hong Kong Beauty Awards, Prestige Hong Kong, Cosmopolitan Hong Kong Beauty Awards, Women's Weekly Singapore, Her World, InStyle, and various Harper's Bazaars Beauty Awards.